 Professor Gast joins 13 other industry leaders and experts from the UK on the board, who represent a diverse range of relevant fields including motorsport, engineering, education, community groups and politics.

 “Inclusion and excellence go hand in hand”, commented Professor Alice Gast, President, Imperial College London

-Members of the board will be responsible for reviewing and informing The Hamilton Commission’s research methodology, examining findings and helping to identify the key challenges and opportunities facing young Black people entering STEM careers - particularly in UK motorsport, and advising on the final actions and recommendations that result from the research.
-Commissioners will also support with championing and implementing recommendation from the resulting report within their sphere of influence.
+Members of the board will be responsible for reviewing and informing The Hamilton Commission’s research methodology, examining findings and helping to identify the key challenges and opportunities facing young Black people entering STEM careers – particularly in UK motorsport, and advising on the final actions and recommendations that result from the research.
+Commissioners will also support championing and implementing recommendations from the resulting report within their sphere of influence.